kongteckmee/chinese_to_begin/README.md

 4. Create a new application at Heroku:
     - Sign up for a new Heroku account.
     - Click on `New` and `Create new app` to create a new application.
-    - Set the name of the application and select your region and click on create app.
+    - Set the name of the application, select your region and click on create app.
-5. Install PostgreSQL using `heroku addons:create heroku-postgresql:hobby-dev`.
+5. Install PostgreSQL by using `heroku addons:create heroku-postgresql:hobby-dev`.
-6. Create **Procfile** at root directory with `web: gunicorn chinese_to_begin.wsgi:application`.
+6. Create **Procfile** at the root directory by added the content as `web: gunicorn chinese_to_begin.wsgi:application`.
 7. Add the environment variables at the **Settings**, under **Config Vars**:

 Enviroment Variables|Value